 Alteration of public land

-Council aims to protect public land for community use and enjoyment while managing necessary alterations of public land.
+Council aims to protect public land for community use and enjoyment while managing any necessary changes, such as:

-• Installing, removing, or maintaining structures on public land or roads.
-This includes signs, awnings, safety fences, rubber kerb ramps, and scaffolding.
+• installing, removing, or maintaining structures on public land or roads, such as awnings, safety fences, rubber kerb ramps, and scaffolding

-• Requesting permission to access public land for scientific purposes.
-This includes collecting plant or animal material or monitoring native wildlife.
+• accessing public land for scientific purposes, for example, to collect plant or animal material or for monitoring native wildlife

-• Engaging in other activities that may temporarily disrupt the ordinary use or enjoyment of public land.
-For example, boat ramp closures or tree removal.
+• engaging in other activities that may temporarily disrupt the ordinary use or enjoyment of public land.
+For example, boat ramp closures, tree removal, or planned burns.

-Council regulates these activities to ensure they are carried out safely while taking other public space users and residents into consideration.
-It is also to maintain the purpose and amenity of our public spaces.
+Council regulates these activities to ensure they are carried out safely and with consideration for other public space users and residents.
+This helps maintain the purpose, accessibility, and amenity of public spaces.

-• installation of nest boxes associated with a development approval
+• installating nesting boxes under a development approval

 • using shipping containers